brillout/wildcard-api/docs/readme.template.md

-RPC is increasingly used to create backend APIs as they are most of the time internal:
-A backend API and its frontends are usually developed within the same organization.
+RPC is increasingly used to create backend APIs as they are most of the time internal: a backend API and its frontends are usually developed within the same organization.

 In general,